 The developer must provide a project feasibility analysis (Project Feasibility Analysis) in support of its proposed affordable housing obligation.
-The County will make the final determination on project feasibility, consistent with the Mello Act.
+Final determination on project feasibility will be made by the County, and where applicable (replacement and inclusionary projects), consistent with the Mello Act.
 The project feasibility analysis must include:

 - a.
 An evaluation of the impacts created by incentives available to the developer such as density bonuses; development standards relief; and available state and local assistance programs.
 (Note: County rent adjustments to comply with the inclusionary housing requirement are subject to negotiation on a project-by-project basis). - b.
 An estimate of the developer's return that would be generated by the project.

-This return will be compared to a feasibility factor equal to the capitalization rate for apartment sales in Los Angeles County, plus an amount not to exceed 200 basis points. - c.
+c.
 An evaluation of whether or not the project can be successfully completed within a reasonable period of time, taking into account economic, environmental, social and technical factors.